hmerrilees/prac/README.txt

 -- would be a little funny to do live progress bars
 -- One-off tasks
 -- git vcs
--- Subtasks? other clocks? subclocks seems like a better idea.
-I think it's still a bad idea though.
-If you want a weekly task, but want to work on it every day, just set the shorter clock and make sure you finish things.
 -- should probably switch to a folder + index? loading + saving the whole thing seems dangerous.
 -- responsive periods, if you miss regularly, maybe time should be extended -- how do we re-rail